SamAtkinsonModeste/treehouse-project-5-interactive-photo-gallery/README.md

 ## Acknowledgments
 I passed this project with **Exceeds Expectations**.
-I did add a lot of additional styling and the reviewer was very kind wih their final comments.
-A final comment like below is what helps build your confidence on this learning journey.
+I did add a lot of additional styling, and the reviewer was very kind with their final comments.
+A final comment like the below is what helps build your confidence on this learning journey.
-### Reviwer's Final Comment
+### Reviewer's Final Comment
 *Phenomenal job on this first JavaScript project!
 You have shown a deep understanding of manipulating HTML DOM elements using JavaScript/jQuery, and installing 3rd party libraries and plugins!
 OUTSTANDING job with all the extra styles, animations, and favicon addition!
 Keep up the good work and happy coding!*